 ©Marko Marcello/Shutterstock.com

-This breed is intelligent but lacks the eagerness to please which makes many breeds easy to train.
+This breed is intelligent but lacks the eagerness to please, which can make it more challenging to train compared to other breeds.
 Instead, expect a dog that can be stubborn, strong-willed, and test boundaries.
 Patience and experience are needed for successful training.
 It is also important to socialize the dog from a young age.
-The breed is suspicious of strangers by nature, and lack of socialization will only encourage this trait.
+The breed is suspicious of strangers by nature, and a lack of socialization will only encourage this trait.

 Exercise